SLorant/Mage-Terra/README.md

-# MageTerra
+# Mage Terra

-MageTerra is a multiplayer real-time board game.
+Mage Terra is a multiplayer real-time board game.
 Players place down dominoes to create their own kingdom.
 The objective is to connect the dominoes and form areas to earn points.
 At the start of each round, based on a scoring system, players take turns choosing a domino to place.
 The player with the highest score at the end of the game wins.

 ## Features